Developer Resources

 The Queue-Fair Virtual Waiting Room is easily added to a wide variety of web and app platforms in minutes.
 Just use one of our Adapters.
-You can find more information about the best way to integrate Queue-Fair with your existing system in the Technical Guide, or the Queue-Fair Portal > Help section.
+You can find more information about the best way to integrate the Queue-Fair serice with your existing system in the Technical Guide, or the Queue-Fair Portal > Help section.
+If you are looking for information on how to stop bots or humans from making multiple orders, or protect your NFT sales from excessive gas fees, you can read this overview or get full detail in the Security Guide section of the Portal.

 For websites, the simplest way to integrate with Queue-Fair is to add the Client-Side Queue-Fair Adapter JavaScript tag to your pages.
 You can safely add the Adapter to all the pages on your site, and use the Activation Rules in the Queue-Fair Portal to determine which pages may throw a queue.

-Because it runs in your visitors' browsers, the Client-Side Adapter can be disabled by technically skilled visitors, but is very effective at preventing overload as only a very small minority of people will attempt to skip the queue by tampering with the JavaScript.
+Our JavaScript Client-Side Adapter is more secure than client-side integration pieces from other providers.
+Because it runs in your visitors' browsers, the Client-Side Adapter can be tampered with by technically skilled visitors, but is very effective at preventing overload as only a very small minority of people will attempt to skip the queue by tampering with the JavaScript.
 Most of our customers use the Client-Side Adapter because it is effective at preventing a crashed site, simple to install and does not introduce any dependency between our system and yours.
+Unlike client-side integration pieces from other providers, it can be made tamper-proof with the Hybrid Security Model described in the Technical Guide.

 You can add a security layer by replacing the JavaScript tag with a Server-Side Adapter, or combine the flexibility of the JavaScript Adapter with the Hybrid Security Model described on this page; both methods are then secure.